SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Spectrum_Analysis/Tutorials/Tutorial_Monitor_a_spectrum_signal_by_comparing_it_with_thresholds.md

 1. Save the preset and reload the element card.

-## Step 7: Add a second threshold (to detect the sudden shift in frequency)
+## Step 7: Add a second threshold to detect a sudden shift in frequency

 1. Make sure your preset is loaded.
 Add a second threshold that is just a bit above your SNG Feed signal (that has a small amplitude) and that is also covering until the right end of the current trace window.